SMassola/Lyricist/README.md

 The ghost-lyrics layer is a transparent layer that lives overtop of both the highlight-lyrics layer and the annotation-lyrics layer.
 It acts as the user selected layer and remains as is even as annotations are added to the database.

-The highlight-lyrics layer shows the current user selection, highlighted in yellow.

 The annotation-lyrics layer holds all the annotations that have been added to the song lyrics, highlighted in blue.

+![annotation]
+[annotation]: ./app/assets/images/Song_Annotation.png

+The highlight-lyrics layer shows the current user selection.

 ![add_comment]
 [add_comment]: ./app/assets/images/Annotation_Comments.png